Best music streaming services 2018

 Spotify's radio feature is very similar to Deezer's, offering up Artist Radio for the artists you like in the same way as its rival.
 There are also lots of genre stations to choose from.
 Spotify doesn't limit the amount of skips you're allowed on each channel, though, so if you don't like a song that's playing you'll be able to skip right ahead to the next one, or the next one and so on.

-Apple Music also offers radio functionality, providing custom radio stations based on music/albums you like.
-However, unlike other services, Apple Music also comes with Beats 1, the company’s 24/7 live radio station broadcasting from around the world.
+Apple Music also offers radio, providing custom radio stations based on music/albums you like.
+However, unlike other services, Apple Music also has an actual radio station - Beats 1 - which broadcasts online from around the world.
 Apple uses DJs in the US, UK and more to cover the various topics and styles of music that its audience is interested in, with the station being exclusive to Apple Music.

 As of January 2016, Amazon has also added a radio feature to its Music services.
 Users can listen to ad-free playlists based on an artist or a genre.
 Give songs you like a thumbs up and anything you're not so keen on a thumbs down to help improve the personalisation.